LYMPHEDEMA WAS MISDIAGNOSED FOR 17 YEARS!

 NO HELP ANYWHERE

 The inability to walk properly because of the size of her legs caused many problems over the years.
 Weight gain, issues with her hips and back, not to mention numerous infections and wounds – some landing her in the hospital.
 It’s hard to understand why no one addressed the lymphedema or would even consider the possibility.
-Was it because she was a large woman and that was all they could see?
-Even when brought to the doctors’ attention, they still misdiagnosed the lymphedema.
+Was it because she was a large woman, and that was all they could see?
+Even when brought to the doctors’ attention, they still misdiagnosed lymphedema.
 Thankfully, there was a home health therapist that recognized the condition and was able to address it.
 Finally, Rita got the help she needed after so many years.

 250 MILLION SUFFER FROM LYMPHEDEMA